themosis/documentation/routing.md

 }));
 ```

-**Note**: Just pass an array equivalent to the one you pass when using the WordPress conditional tags.
+**Note**: Just pass an array equivalent to the one you pass when using the WordPress conditional functions.

 #### Route to a single post
 ```php